Why choose Gary as your Counsellor?

 Thank you for considering my counselling services.
 I do my best to work in a straightforward, jargon free way.
 My approach is based on a genuine and open format - this establishes trust, quickly enabling 'real talk'.
 You can be sure you won't feel judged or criticised - I work to build people up not knock them down - anything I notice or reflect back will be done so with sensitivity and tactfulness.

 I am not the expert on you, thats your job, my usefulness comes in working to help you see things clearly and get what you came for.
 I do not give advice!
-This is a common preconception.
+This is a common counselling misconception.
 However I may be able to help you explore options or offer alternative perspectives.
 It might not always be a barrel of laughs - I'm OK with that, and I'm used to helping people feel relaxed and able to speak freely, while at the same time being able to get in touch with feelings and thoughts that may not always be comfortable.
 Not put you off yet?
 It's best to start as we mean to go on!!!

 Your personal circumstances and experiences are unique - as such I will take my cues from you.
 I have no agenda or set formulaic way of working, my training is Integrative*, which in a nutshell means I work within a framework that allows me to respond and help based on what we are discussing, how we are relating to situations, people and each other, and your specific needs.
 It is a flexible way to provide the support people need.